0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-best-practices.md

 The validator must keep two types of balances in this wallet:

-- MATIC tokens on Heimdall (through top-up transactions) to perform validator responsibilities on Heimdall
+- MATIC tokens on Heimdall (through top-up transactions) to perform validator responsibilities on Heimdall.
-- ETH on Ethereum chain to send checkpoints on Ethereum
+- ETH on Ethereum to send checkpoints on Ethereum.

 The *owner wallet* is an address that is used for staking, re-staking, changing the signer key, withdrawing rewards, and managing delegation related parameters on the Ethereum chain.